 This option requires no reconfiguration of the remote network, but it does not allow any management of the remote LAN.
 It can only provide security between the remote LAN, and any local subnets which are accessible through the tunnel.
 Also, in the event that the tunnel should go down, the internet will also go down for any devices behind the RED.

 This section will outline the basic steps required to manually add a new RED to a UTM.
 In some cases, more detailed setup options may be desired, but this will be outside of the scope of this document.

 Note - It is strongly recommended that the Uplink Mode remain set to DHCP client if at all possible.
 Static Address should only be chosen if there is NO option for DHCP.
 When setting a static IP, bear in mind that the RED MUST connect to a DHCP network at least once, to download its settings.
 If Static Address is chosen, then additional fields will appear for IP address, Netmask, Gateway IP, and DNS servers.

-Note - 3G failover is covered in a later section
+Note - mobile broadband failover is covered in a later section

 Follow this section for all setup modes

 Follow this section for Standard / Unified mode.
 This section can be skipped for other modes if none of the Split networks are accessed over the internet.

 If traffic from the remote LAN will pass through the RED tunnel and out to the internet, you will need to create a Masquerading rule.
 The instructions below will create a rule specifically for traffic from the remote LAN.